Duks31/Duks31.github.io/content/about.md

 My **GitHub** profile showcases a variety of projects that highlight my skills in AI and robotics.
 I am always eager to collaborate on innovative projects that push the boundaries of technology.

-On **_Kaggle_**, I engage with a community of data enthusiasts, contributing to discussions and exploring data-driven solutions.

 I'm always open to connecting with like-minded individuals and exploring new opportunities.
 Feel free to reach out through my personal website or connect with me on GitHub, Kaggle, Medium, and The Nerd's Stack.

 Personal website: [here](https://duks31.github.io/)